TigrisCallidus/Qisge/QuickStartGuide.md

 ### Editing your game

-Use your normal filesystem browser to find the subfolder at [‘Assets/StreamingAssets/Exchange/Data/game’](Assets/StreamingAssets/Exchange/Data/game).
+Use your normal filesystem browser to find the subfolder at ['Assets/StreamingAssets/Exchange/Data/game'](Assets/StreamingAssets/Exchange/Data/game).
 This is the folder where your game lives.
 It should contain all the assets you will use (such as image and sound files).
-It should also contain a Python file called ‘game.py’, which is where your game program is written.
+It should also contain a Python file called 'game.py', which is where your game program is written.
 Most of the rest of this tutorial is a guide on what to write in this file.

-You should fine an example game already there.
-You can just get rid of that.
+You should find an example game already there.
+You can just get rid of that!

 ### Running your game